IBMDeveloperUK/Node-RED-with-Watson-APIs-and-Building-custom-Models/README.md

 This app in this lab will be created and run on your IBM Cloud Account.

-• In a first step, a IBM Cloud Node-RED environment will be created and setup.
+• As a first step, IBM Cloud Node-RED environment will be created and setup.
 This will then host your Node-RED flows.

 • Next you will create a simple Node-RED flow that allows you to past an Image URL from the Web and pass it to the IBM Watson Visual Recognition service